 Contingent Beneficiary- The party designated to receive proceeds of a life insurance policy following the insured’s death if the primary beneficiary predeceased the insured.

-401(k) Plan- A defined contribution retirement savings plan that may eb offered by employers where the employee can make contributions from his or her paycheck before taxes are taken out.
+401(k) Plan- A defined contribution retirement savings plan that may be offered by employers where the employee can make contributions from his or her paycheck before taxes are taken out.
 The contributions go into a 401(k) account, with the employee often choosing investments based on options provided under the plan.
 In some plans, the employer also makes contributions, matching the employee’s contributions up to a certain percentage.

 Long-term Disability (LTD)- Long-term disability insurance provides disabled employees with a portion of their regular income after an extended period of disability, such as 90 days.